-The bill amends the Public Employe Relations Act of July 23, 1970, to update definitions and enhance the rights of public employees regarding their membership in employee organizations.
-Notably, the definition of "maintenance of membership" is revised to remove the requirement that employees must remain members for the duration of a collective bargaining agreement, allowing them to resign at any time.
+This bill amends the Public Employe Relations Act of July 23, 1970, to update definitions and enhance the rights of public employees regarding their membership in employee organizations.
+Notably, the definition of "maintenance of membership" has been revised to remove the requirement that employees must remain members for the duration of a collective bargaining agreement, allowing them to resign at any time.
 Additionally, the bill clarifies that public employees have the right to refrain from activities related to employee organizations without being bound by a maintenance of membership provision.

 Statutes/Laws affected: Printer's No. 208 (Jan 22, 2025): P.L.563, No.195